rubenhorn/MyFin/README.md

 4. Run the `setup` function and grant the app access to your Google Sheets
 5. Create a new deployment and copy the Deployment ID
 6. Create `./flutter_app/lib/config.dart` based on `./flutter_app/lib/config.dart.template` using your API key and Deployment ID
+7. Create `./reporting/config.py` based on `./reporting/config.py.template` using your API key and Deployment ID